hcchengithub/project-k/README.md

 #quick reference

-Get the jeforth VM start and running,
+Get the jeforth VM up and running,

 **a.** For HTML, HTA, and Node-webkit: